 - Error budgets are like money, they are meant to be spent, wisely as it is limited, underspending and overspending are both bad

-- Knows that failures will happen, plans for them
+- Embraces fact that failures will happen, plans for them

 - Solve production issues and restore service